A blog by Jose Barreto, a member of the File Server team at Microsoft.

 In this post, I'm providing a reference to the most relevant content related to Windows Server 2012 R2 that is related to the File Server, the SMB 3.02 features and its associated scenarios like Hyper-V over SMB and SQL Server over SMB.
-It's obviously not a complete reference (there are always new blogs and articles being posted), but hopefully this is a useful collection of links for Windows Server 2012 R2 users.
+This is what some like to call a "Survival Guide" for SMB 3.02. t's obviously not a complete reference (there are always new blogs and articles being posted), but hopefully this is a useful collection of links for Windows Server 2012 R2 users.

 This post covers only articles that are specific to Windows Server 2012 R2.
 However, note that there’s also a Windows Server 2012 version of this post.
 Most concepts, step-by-steps and tools listed there also apply to Windows Server 2012 R2.